 Each time I made a decision, a new choice to make appeared on my list -- what kind of birth plan would I commit to, what kind of diapers would I use, would I nurse or bottle feed, let the baby cry it out or do nighttime parenting, use hand-me-downs or new outfits?
 The list of decisions will never end but I'm thankful that the change in my mindset that began when I was "baking" my little girl has stuck with me.

 There is no way to express how much she has changed my life and looking into her brown eyes only makes me want to work harder to provide a healthy home for her.
-It sounds cliché, but when I think of her grandchildren I can only hope that by then we've made a lot more progress toward living natural lifestyles.
+It sounds cliché, but when I think of her grandchildren I can only hope that by then we've made a lot more progress toward living mindful lifestyles.